 9 – Katy, Texas

-Katy is one of the best places to retire in Texas.
+Katy is one of the best cities to retire in Texas.
 Per capita, the city boasts the most medical centers in the state.
 It’s also home to the most recreational centers per 1,000 residents.
-The benefits make it a top living area for people in retirement.
+These benefits make it a top living area for people in retirement.

 8 – Fredericksburg, Texas

-Fredericksburg gives you access to both Austin and San Antonio.
+Fredericksburg gives you access to two major cities, Austin and San Antonio.
 Both cities are about an hour’s drive away.
 It’s known as the Peach Capital of Texas, with a booming agricultural tourism base.
 Moreover, this Central Texas town has the third-lowest tax burdens of the cities in this list.

-Overall, Fredericksburg is one of the best places to retire in Texas; 30% of its population are senior citizens.
+Overall, Fredericksburg is one of the best places to retire in Texas for those on a budget, but also in general; seeing as 30% of its population are senior citizens.

 7 – Livingston, Texas